ABANISINGHA/DL_A1_FNN/README.md

 ## Hyperparameters

 Learning rate: 0.001, 0.0001

 Number of hidden layers: 3, 4, 5

-Number of nodes in each hidden layer: 32, 64, 128 Activation function: sigmoid, relu, tanh
+Number of nodes in each hidden layer: 32, 64, 128

+Activation function: sigmoid, relu, tanh

-Optimization algorithm:  SGD, Adam, RMSprop, mgd, Nadam, nestrov Batch size: 16, 32, 64
+Optimization algorithm:  SGD, Adam, RMSprop, mgd, Nadam, nestrov

+Batch size: 16, 32, 64

 Epochs: 5, 10

 Weight initialization: xavier, random

 Then find the best configuration of the hyperparameter based on the models validation accuracy.

+# Sweep configuration

+    To run a sweep through wandb
+    sweeper(sweep_config,proj_name)

+sweep_config - dictionary with sweep parameters
+proj_name - project name in wandb

+Method: Grid and Bayes
+Metric: Validation accuracy (to be maximised)

+## Confusion Matrix

+After find the best configuration of the hyperparameter found the test accuracy of the model and plot the confusion matrix with true label and predicted label of the test data.
+Run the section question 7  in DL_Assignment1.ipynb.

+## Prediction on Mnist data set

+For learning based on the Fashion-mnist data set choosing three different hyperparameter configuration and predict the test accuracy of the model by using these configuarations on the Mnist data set.